TomasVolker/numeriko/numeriko-core/Readme.md

 ## The ArrayND interfaces

-Al the array interfaces comply with the `Collection<T>` interface and follow kotlin's convention for separation of the read-only and the mutable interfaces.
+All the array interfaces comply with the `Collection<T>` interface and follow kotlin's convention for separation of the read-only and the mutable interfaces.
 This enables out variance on the read-only interfaces as well as self-documenting signatures specifying if the array is being